-- Describe the federal budget and identify deficit and surplus trends over the past five decades
+- Identify U.S. budget deficit and surplus trends over the past five decades

 Total U.S. Government Spending

-Federal spending in nominal dollars (that is, dollars not adjusted for inflation) has grown by a multiple of more than 38 over the last four decades, from $92 billion in 1960 to $3.9 trillion in 2014.
-Comparing spending over time in nominal dollars is misleading though, because it does not take into account inflation, growth in population, or growth in the real economy.
+Federal spending in nominal dollars (that is, dollars not adjusted for inflation) has grown by a multiple of more than 38 over the last four decades, from $93.4 billion in 1960 to $3.9 trillion in 2014.
+Comparing spending over time in nominal dollars is misleading because it does not take into account inflation or growth in population and the real economy.
 A more useful method of comparison is to examine government spending as a percent of GDP over time.

-The top line in Figure 1 shows the level of federal spending since 1960, expressed as a share of GDP.
+The top line in [link] shows the federal spending level since 1960, expressed as a share of GDP.
 Despite a widespread sense among many Americans that the federal government has been growing steadily larger, the graph shows that federal spending has hovered in a range from 18% to 22% of GDP most of the time since 1960.
-The other lines in Figure 1 show the major federal spending categories: national defense, Social Security, health programs, and interest payments.
+The other lines in [link] show the major federal spending categories: national defense, Social Security, health programs, and interest payments.
 From the graph, we see that national defense spending as a share of GDP has generally declined since the 1960s, although there were some upward bumps in the 1980s buildup under President Ronald Reagan and in the aftermath of the terrorist attacks on September 11, 2001.
 In contrast, Social Security and healthcare have grown steadily as a percent of GDP.
 Healthcare expenditures include both payments for senior citizens (Medicare), and payments for low-income Americans (Medicaid).
-Medicaid is also partially funded by state governments.
-Interest payments are the final main category of government spending shown in the figure.
+State governments also partially fund Medicaid.
+Interest payments are the final main category of government spending in Figure 30.2.

-Each year the government runs a budget deficit, it finances the deficit by borrowing funds from U.S. citizens and foreigners.
+Each year, the government borrows funds from U.S. citizens and foreigners to cover its budget deficits.
 It does this by selling securities (Treasury bonds, notes, and bills)—in essence borrowing from the public and promising to repay with interest in the future.
 From 1961 to 1997, the U.S. government has run budget deficits, and thus borrowed funds, in almost every year.
-It had budget surpluses from 1998 to 2001, and then returned to deficits since then.
+It had budget surpluses from 1998 to 2001, and then returned to deficits.

 The interest payments on past federal government borrowing were typically 1–2% of GDP in the 1960s and 1970s but then climbed above 3% of GDP in the 1980s and stayed there until the late 1990s.
 The government was able to repay some of its past borrowing by running surpluses from 1998 to 2001 and, with help from low interest rates, the interest payments on past federal government borrowing had fallen back to 1.4% of GDP by 2012.